Information presented from the 2023 - 2024 Academic Catalog.

 The Philosophy Department welcomes double majors and self-designed majors, and is experienced in helping students integrate Philosophy with work in other disciplines.
-To avoid possible scheduling problems, a student considering a major in Philosophy (or one which includes Philosophy) should consult the Department early in his or her college career.
+To avoid possible scheduling problems, students considering a major in Philosophy (or one which includes Philosophy) should consult the Department early in their college career.

-The Philosophy Department participates in the interdepartmental major PPE and several of our courses are cross-listed with other interdisciplinary programs, including Global Commerce, Environmental Studies, Queer Studies, and Women’s and Gender Studies.
+The Philosophy Department participates in the interdepartmental major in PPE and several of our courses are cross-listed with other interdisciplinary programs, including Global Commerce, Environmental Studies, Queer Studies, and Women’s and Gender Studies.

 Each Philosophy minor is required to choose a department member as a Philosophy advisor.
 The Philosophy advisor will not replace the student's primary academic advisor.
 However, the Philosophy advisor will have responsibility for guiding the student in designing the minor program in Philosophy.
 A minor in Philosophy requires five courses in the department.
 Among these courses must be PHIL 231 - Greek and Medieval Philosophy or PHIL 232 - Modern Philosophy and at least one course numbered 300 or higher.

 Additional Points of Interest

 Additional information about Philosophy courses and a course guide with more detailed descriptions of current courses may be obtained from the Philosophy Department, and is available on the department's website.

 The Philosophy Department annually publishes a national undergraduate philosophy journal, Episteme.
 This journal is edited and produced by philosophy majors and minors in consultation with a faculty advisor.
 Episteme encourages and receives submissions from undergraduate philosophy students throughout the country and internationally.
 In addition, philosophy students organize Philosophy Coffees, informal discussions of philosophical topics, about three times each semester.
 Special coffees are held annually for parents during Big Red Weekend, and during the Martin Luther King, Jr. Day Celebration.